skip to main content

 Finland

-As we got closer to Karasjok the temperature dropped to -22C and at some points the fog reduced the viewing distance to 5 metres.
+As we got closer to Karasjok the temperature dropped to -22C, the fog reduced the viewing distance to 5 metres, and it was getting dark.
+Alister was managing to drive is okay, but it can't have been easy.

 Sunset in Finland

-There were 2 scooters both with sledges that could carry four people, two side by side.
+There were two scooters both with sledges that could carry four people, two side by side.
 Once in you could then cover yourself with reindeer furs to try and keep warm.
-I don’t know if the actual temperature had dropped anywhere along the way, but when you’re travelling at 60mph across frozen lakes the wind chill makes the temperature feel 20 degrees cooler.
+I don’t know if the actual temperature had dropped anywhere along the way, but when you’re travelling at 60mph across frozen lakes the wind chill makes the temperature feel 20 degrees cooler anyway.
 The journey by scooter lasted close to an hour and was approximately 20km.
-There were numerous times I got hit in the face by branches which coated me in snow.
-It felt kind of surreal though, driving fast through trees and across the ice over lakes when it’s dark everywhere.
+There were numerous times I got hit in the face by light branches which coated me in snow.
+It felt kind of surreal though, driving fast through trees and across the ice over lakes when the only lightsource is from the snow scooter, and everything else is complete darkness.

 When we arrived at the cabins the first job was to unload luggage, and whilst people moved this into their rooms Alister got a log fire burning.
-Each room had four bunk beds and it’s own wood burning stove, but it was recommended only the one in the hall was used.
+Each room had four bunk beds and a wood burning stove, but it was recommended only the log burner in the hallway was used.
 After unpacking some of my equipment and reassembling my tripod I went back out into the elements to take a few night shots of the communal hut.
 Once done it was nice to go in there and get warm whilst having a decent cup of tea.
-With the clouds it looked like there wouldn’t be an aurora that night either.
+With the clouds it looked like there wouldn’t be a visible aurora tonight either.

 The huts were first built around 1890 though they were burned down by the Nazis due to their proximity to Russia meaning they could be used by the Norwegian resistance.
 These huts form a large network of huts scattered across Norway thst are each around a days walk apart.
 Oskar’s grandmother who ran the huts before him was recognised by the King of Norway for her keeping the huts running during World War 2, so where we were staying had it’s part in history.